Hello! Welcome to my website on all inclusive Caribbean cruises!

-Our first cruise was during spring break 2004 and it cost us less than $2,000 for all four of us - mandatory gratuity included.
+Our first cruise was during spring break 2004 and it cost us less than $2,000 for all four of us - onboard gratuities included.

-You can expect to pay about $100 per person per day for your cruise.
+You can expect to pay about $100 per person per day for your cruise ship vacation.
 Depending on when you go, and how many people are in your cabin, it could even cost less per day.

-In 2004 we got a tax refund of $2,000.
-After thinking about what to do with it, my wife said, Let's use it for a cruise!"
+After thinking about what to do with our tax refund in 2004, my wife said, Let's use it for a cruise!"

 "A cruise?
 Really?"
 I thought.
 She was insistent.

 I did the research and by April we were on our first all inclusive Caribbean cruise to the Western Caribbean.

 We set sail on Carnival Sensation from Tampa, Florida on a Saturday in April 2004 and visited Georgetown, Grand Cayman; Cozumel, Mexico; and Nassau, Bahamas.